 To utilize storytelling and collaboration as a tool to devise a new paradigm.

-To Empower Through Cultural-Specific Techniques:
+To Empower Through Culturally-Specific Techniques:

 To Facilitate an Innovative Academic Setting: